marktmiller/atari-8-bit-projects/split-screen/Readme.md

 I had to reopen S: with what's essentially a "Graphics 0" command, but that clears the entire screen, taking away the split-screen.
 To get it back, I reinitialize the system display list pointer to my custom display list.
 I also clear the screen memory for the Graphics 8 pane, because it's using a separate area of memory that isn't cleared by the OS.
 I have a "fill" routine to do that.
+This is all done in the first two USR() calls (explained below).
 Basically, once that's done, I can start drawing on the Graphics 8 pane.

 However, while code is running, the lower pane is completely blanked out.
 This is due to the OS wiping the screen memory when I reopen S:.
 I tried doing some things to get the code display back, so I could see it while the code was running, but this created some weird effects I didn't like.
-So, I just keep the lower pane blank while the code runs, and I get the cursor back in the lower pane when the code stops.
+So, I just keep the lower pane blank while the code runs, and I get the cursor back in the lower pane when the program stops.
 The Basic code is still in memory.
 It just isn't on the display.
 It can be restored to the screen by typing `LIST`.

 As I progressed on this project, I could see I was using Basic in ways contrary to its design.
 So, there are some compromises.